cosmos/interchain-security/docs/docs/adrs/adr-015-partial-set-security.md

 ### Positive
 - Easier for new consumer chains to consume the provider's chain economic security because proposals are more likely to pass if not everyone is forced to validate.
 - Smaller validators are not forced to validate chains anymore if they do not want to.
+- We can deprecate the soft opt-out implementation.

 ### Negative
-- A consumer chain does not receive the same economic security as with Replicated Security, unless it is a Top N chain with `N = 95%`.
+- A consumer chain does not receive the same economic security as with Replicated Security (assuming a value of `SoftOptOutThreshold` is `5%`), unless it is a Top N chain with `N >= 95%`.

 ## References